fabiangunzinger/blog/_posts/2021-03-27-vim-essentials.md

 title: vim essentials
 ---

+# Setup

+- I've remaped the Caps Look key to <Ctrl>.

 # Mental models

 - One keystroke to move, one to execute: e.g. the dot-formula (PV p.
 11)